Tirivashe/CodingChallenge/README.md

 ### Testing
 1. Open 'Postman' to start manipulating the endpoints.
 The single endpoint in use will be 'localhost:<PORT_NUMBER>/api'
 2. On 'Postman', enter the above-mentioned endpoint and set the request to a GET request (left of where the URL is entered)
+3. Under the address bar, switch to the 'Body' tab and change the furthest right option underneath to JSON(application/json)
-3. Select 'Send' (right of where the URL is entered) and scroll all the way down to see the result in JSON.
+4. Select 'Send' (right of where the URL is entered) and scroll all the way down to see the result in JSON.
 Count should start at 0
-4. To add a JSON message, switch from 'GET' to 'POST' and enter the JSON data.
+5. To add a JSON message, switch from 'GET' to 'POST' and enter the JSON data.
 Successful operation results in the same data being displayed at the bottom